ilaif/gh-prx/README.md

 issue:
    provider: github # The provider to use for fetching issue details (supported: github,jira)
    types: ["fix", "feat", "chore", "docs", "refactor", "test", "style", "build", "ci", "perf", "revert"] # The issue types to prompt the user when creating a new branch
+   ignore_pull_request_template: false # If true, the pull request template in the repository will be ignored.
 ```

 ### PR Description (Body)